TechManYC/ChartCV/README.md

 **Sample of image, prediction and target plotted**

-Key running hyperparameters include a learning rate of 0.005, a batch size of 8, weight decay of 0.0005, and 1 epoch of training.
+Key running hyperparameters include a learning rate of 0.005, a batch size of 8, and weight decay of 0.0005.

 ![bar_chart](images/bar_chart.png)